lkloh/lkloh.github.io/about.md

 ![At a fruit market](https://{{ site.url }}/assets/about/fruitmarket.jpg){:class="img-responsive"}

-I'm a product engineer at [Mixpanel](https://mixpanel.com/).
+I'm a [software engineer](https://mixpanel.com/) in San Francisco.

-Before, I was a research assistant at [CyLab](https://www.cylab.cmu.edu/), where one of the things I was to use formal techniques to prove that software systems are secure under a particular set of idealized, usually short-lived assumptions.
+Before that, I was in [grad school](http://www.cmu.edu/), where I used formal techniques to prove that software systems are secure under a particular set of idealized, usually short-lived assumptions.
 You can read more [here](http://dl.acm.org/citation.cfm?id=3035926) and [here](http://dl.acm.org/citation.cfm?id=2790516).